 The role of changes in brain morphology and activation in fibromyalgia is still unclear.
-10 To the best of our knowledge, there is no study evaluating structural or functional hemispheric asymmetries in fibromyalgia.
+As far as we know, there is no study evaluating structural or functional hemispheric asymmetries in fibromyalgia.
 However, the presence of structural and functional brain changes reported to be seen in fibromyalgia makes us think that hemispheric asymmetry changes and, thus, handedness changes may be possible in fibromyalgia.

 In the literature, it has been reported that changes in structural and functional hemispheric asymmetries are observed in some neurodevelopmental disorders such as dyslexia, autism spectrum disorder, attention deficit and hyperactivity disorder, and psychiatric diseases such as schizophrenia, major depressive disorder, obsessive-compulsive disorder, posttraumatic stress disorder, stuttering, substance abuse, and Parkinson's disease, which is a neurological disease.
-It has been reported that changes in the form of a decrease in hemispheric asymmetries are observed in the aforementioned diseases.^{2-4,30-32} Handedness. which is a behavioral predictor of cerebral lateralization, can also show an atypical lateralization pattern in these diseases.^{3,4,30,32,33} Similar to our study, it has been suggested that non-right-handedness (mixed or left-handedness) is associated with some diseases.
-For example, it has been reported that mixed and lefthandedness have a high prevalence in patients with schizophrenia.34 The prevalence of non-right-handedness was also found to be high in autism spectrum disorder and dyslexia.
-35,36 A relationship with mixedhandedness has also been shown in post-traumatic stress disorder, and it has been reported that the prevalence is approximately 2-fold in mixed-handed people.37 It remains unclear why many diseases with different symptoms are associated with a decrease rather than an increase in typical hemispheric asymmetries.^{2,3} In most of these diseases, the view is that the changes are related to the emergence of cognitive symptoms seen in the diseases rather than being directly responsible for the emergence of the diseases themselves.^{2,3} In this context, the presence of frequently accompanying cognitive symptoms suggests that similar hemispheric asymmetries may play a role in the pathogenesis of fibromyalgia.38
+It has been reported that changes in the form of a decrease in hemispheric asymmetries are observed in the aforementioned diseases.2-4,30-32 Handedness, which is a behavioral predictor of cerebral lateralization, can also show an atypical lateralization pattern in these diseases.3,4,30,32,33 Similar to our study, it has been suggested that non-right-handed handedness (mixed or left-handedness) is associated with some diseases.
+For example, it has been reported that mixed and left-handedness have a high prevalence in schizophrenia patients.
+The prevalence of non-righthandedness was also found to be high in autism spectrum disorder and dyslexia.35,36 A relationship with mixed handedness has also been shown in posttraumatic stress disorder, and it has been reported that the prevalence is approximately 2-fold in mixed-handed people.
+It remains unclear why many diseases with different symptoms are associated with a decrease rather than an increase in typical hemispheric asymmetries.
+In most of these diseases, the view is that the changes are related to the emergence of cognitive symptoms seen in the diseases rather than being directly responsible for the emergence of the diseases themselves.
+In this context, the presence of frequently accompanying cognitive symptoms makes us think that similar hemispheric asymmetries may play a role in the pathogenesis of fibromyalgia.

 It is also still unclear how the chain of events that initiated the lateralization started and how it developed.
-1,3,7 It has been reported in the literature that there are relationships between lateralization and handedness and genetic factors (around 40 genetic loci that also play a role in brain development and neurogenesis), epigenetic factors (DNA methylation, histone modification, microRNA posttranscriptional modification, etc.), environmental factors and social characteristics (ethnic origin, cultural structure, socioeconomic status, cultural pressures that force the right hand to use the right hand in daily life activities such as writing, eating, etc.), personal factors (duration of breastfeeding, year of birth, season of birth, birth weight, being a part of multiple births, engaging in professional sports activities, educational status, gender, and sexual orientation), stress and sex hormone changes (high testosterone level and menstrual cycle changes).^{3,5-7,39} It is thought that these factors create asymmetries in neural connections with their effects at different points of ontogenesis.7
+It has been reported in the literature that there are relationships between lateralization and handedness and genetic factors (around 40 genetic loci that also play a role in brain development and neurogenesis), epigenetic factors (DNA methylation, histone modification, microRNA posttranscriptional modification, etc.), environmental factors and social characteristics (ethnic origin, cultural structure, socioeconomic status, cultural pressures that force the right hand to use the right hand in daily life activities such as writing, eating, etc.), personal factors (duration of breastfeeding, year of birth, season of birth, birth weight, being a part of multiple births, engaging in professional sports activities, educational status, gender, and sexual orientation), stress and sex hormone changes (high testosterone level and menstrual cycle changes).3,5-7,39 It is thought that these factors create asymmetries in neural connections with their effects at different points of ontogenesis.